 One of the beauties of online yoga teacher training is that you can show up exactly as you are… sweat pants, crazy hair, toddlers hanging off your hip.
 You can hop onto your calls from home, the beach, or a cafe.
 You can listen to your video lectures on your morning commute, while you’re making dinner, or after the kids are in bed.
 Training to become a yoga teacher online fits into your daily life… no need to add commute times, no need to hire a babysitter, no need to take copious amounts of time off of work.

-In my experience, a well thought out online yoga teacher training or online workshop is totally worth it.
-They provide flexibility, community, and access to the materials anytime you want them.
 In the not too distant past, training to become a yoga teacher online was looked at as being “less than” training in person, but I’m here to change that.
 I’ve been pouring my heart, sweat, and tears into this project.
 And it’s ready to share.
-Registration is open for the February training.
+Registration is open for the our next YTT.

 Recently I’ve been drawn to the great goddesses of the Hindu pantheon.
 Their stories are magical and moving, exciting and inspiring, and sometimes even terrifying.
 My original intention was to write a blog post introducing the goddess Lakshmi, the goddess of abundance, well-being, harmony, good luck and prosperity in all forms, but she also personifies so many other characteristics worthy of discussion and embodiment.
 We call on Lakshmi to access the ocean of abundance that lies within, to find our radiant inner beauty, and to guide us on the path of our dharma.